Accumulated cyclone energy: Calculation

 where $v_\max$ is estimated sustained wind speed in knots at six-hour intervals.

 Atlantic Ocean

 Accumulated cyclone energy of North Atlantic hurricanes.

-Within the Atlantic Ocean, the United States National Oceanic and Atmospheric Administration and others use the ACE index of a season to classify the season into one of four categories.
-These four categories are extremely active, above-normal, near-normal, and below-normal, and are worked out using an approximate quartile partitioning of seasons based on the ACE index over the 70 years between 1951 and 2020.
-The median value of the ACE index from 1951 to 2020 is 96.7 x 10^{4} kt^{2}.
+Within the Atlantic Ocean, the United States National Oceanic and Atmospheric Administration and others use the ACE index of a season to classify the season into one of three categories.
+These three categories are above-normal, near-normal, and below-normal, and are worked out using an approximate tercile partitioning of seasons based on the ACE index over the 70 years between 1951 and 2020.
+Embedded within the above-normal category is a fourth category, extremely active, which captures seasons of extreme activity.
+The median value of the ACE index from 1951 to 2020 is 96.7 × 10^{4} kt^{2}.